-If your machine is using an oil based coolant it is likely that the Photo before flaps close machines cabinet will become full of an oily mist vapour and for machines this also means the fitment of a mist extraction system (which also needs individual protection).
+If your machine is using an oil-based coolant it is likely that the machines cabinet will become full of an oily mist vapour and for machines this also means the fitment of a mist extraction system (which also needs individual protection).

-In the worst case scenario the resulting blast could literally blow the machines doors outwards and straight into the area where machine operators are likely to be standing.
-For this reason machines are fitted with pressure relief flap devices in the roof of the machine.
+In the worst-case scenario, the resultant blast could literally blow the machines doors outwards and straight into the area where machine operators are likely to be standing.
+For this reason, machines are fitted with pressure relief flap devices on the roof of the machine.

-Kraft & Bauer UK provides (supply only) three solutions to the problem of explosions inside machine tools.
-The standard pressure relief flaps are able to control explosive forces where the gap between the top of the machine and the ceiling is over 5 meters.
+Kraft & Bauer UK provides (supply only) two solutions to the problem of explosions inside machine tools.
+The standard pressure relief flaps are able to control explosive forces where the gap between the top of the machine and the ceiling is 5 meters or over.